 Today, banks, credit unions, and other financial services providers find themselves at widely varying stages in scope and sophistication of their digital capabilities.
 And in the midst of a pandemic, when branches are closing and new-account activity is low, the ones that have successfully implemented a range of digital service offerings have a competitive advantage.

 Improving customer acceptance and engagement with digital banking products and services requires an understanding of technology trends, along with a structured, strategic approach for the deployment of digital channel enhancements.

 In many respects, digital transformation in the banking industry – particularly for large banks and credit unions – was progressing at surprising speed before the pandemic.
 After all, it’s been just more than 20 years since the first deployments of e-banking systems made online banking truly practical.

-Within just a few years, online banking became mainstream.
-According to a series of surveys commissioned by the Federal Reserve Board and the University of Michigan, the number of consumers who reported using online banking grew from a mere 10.7% in 1999 to 51.7% in 2006.1
+Within just a few years of its debut, online banking became mainstream.
+According to a series of surveys commissioned by the Federal Reserve Board and the University of Michigan, the number of consumers who reported using online banking grew from a mere 10.7% in 1999 to 51.1% in 2006.1

 To be sure, challenges existed with native device operating systems.
-In addition, there was a lack of complete straight-through transaction processing as the back-office processes often lacked the workflow and process automation that was needed to integrate with the front-end internet banking and mobile banking systems.
+In addition, complete straight-through transaction processing was lacking as the back-office processes often did not incorporate the workflow and process automation needed to integrate with the front-end internet banking and mobile banking systems.

 Observation suggests that most banks and credit unions already recognize the urgency of this digital culture and its transformation of consumer and business behavior and expectations.
-The industry is witnessing a dramatic run-up in CEO interest in trying to understand, evaluate, and implement various enhancements or full-scale rollouts of new digital banking services.
+The industry is witnessing a dramatic increase of CEO interest in trying to understand, evaluate, and implement various enhancements or full-scale rollouts of new digital banking services.